 .. leaving £6k for materials.

-Subsequent investigations have shown this calculation to be woefully inaccurate, but this was the starting point.
+Subsequent developments have shown this calculation to be woefully inaccurate, but this was the starting point.